okx/okexchain-docs/docs/index.rst

    :alt: okexchain multi-chain

    okexchain multi-chain
-What is OpenDEX？
+What is OKExDEX？
 -----------------

-OKExChain-OpenDEX, as the first project of the OKExChain ecosystem, is a middleware that can freely issue DEX.
+OKExChain-OKExDEX, as the first project of the OKExChain ecosystem, is a middleware that can freely issue DEX.
 With the design concept of "everyone can create DEX", it provides various basic functions needed to operate a DEX.
 Compared with traditional DEX, it adopts full on-chain